13 Aug 8 Most Important Elements Every Nonprofit Website Should Include

-As discussed in recent posts, a website is the center-point of digital marketing strategy and often the first-impression a new visitor will get from an organization.
+A nonprofit’s website is the center-point of digital marketing strategy and often the first-impression a new visitor will get from an organization1.
 Nonprofit organizations have critically important missions to communicate, so it’s important your website is optimized for success.
 Here are a few of the elements every nonprofit website should include:

 This is a no-brainer, however having an “About Us” page is an absolutely critical component of your nonprofit website.
 This is your organization’s chance to tell a story and show off its personality.
 This page should also include your mission statement, location and perhaps a few milestones or facts about the accomplishments your organization has made.
 This is an opportunity for your organization to tell it’s story and create a connection with new visitors.